Contact

 (Photo Credit: Allie Marie Smith)

-Patrice Gopo is an award-winning essayist and the author of books for adults and children.
-She is the author of two essay collections: Autumn Song: Essays on Absence (University of Nebraska Press American Lives Series) and All the Colors We Will See (a Barnes & Noble Discover Great New Writers selection).
-Her debut picture book, All the Places We Call Home, is based on one of her essays.
-As the child of Jamaican immigrants who was born and raised in Anchorage, Alaska, Patrice often writes about racial identity formation, immigration experiences, and the beauty of living a multifaceted life.
+Patrice Gopo is an award-winning essayist and author of books for adults and children.
+Her essay collections include Autumn Song, recipient of the inaugural Pattis Family Foundation Creative Arts Book Award, and All the Colors We Will See, a Barnes & Noble Discover Great New Writers selection.
+Her picture books include All the Places We Call Home and Ripening Time, both inspired by several of her essays.
+As the child of Jamaican immigrants who was born and raised in Anchorage, Alaska, Patrice writes stories steeped in themes of place, belonging, and home.
 Her essays have appeared in a variety of publications, including Catapult, Charlotte Magazine, Creative Nonfiction, and AFAR Magazine.
 Her essay “That Autumn” received a notable mention in the Best American Essays 2020 and earned a National City and Regional Magazine Association award for best essay, criticism, and commentary.
 In addition to other honors, Patrice is the recipient of a North Carolina Arts Council Artist Fellowship and a Sustainable Arts Foundation Award.
 When she’s not writing, Patrice hosts the podcast Picture Books Are for Grown-Ups Too! because she believes in the power of stories to help build connections between people.
 Patrice lives with her family in North Carolina, where she enjoys walks just after dawn and thinks a perfect day ends with ice cream.
 Please visit www.patricegopo.com to learn more.

 Short Bio

-Patrice Gopo is an award-winning essayist who writes stories steeped in themes of place, belonging, and home.
-She is the author of two essay collections: Autumn Song: Essays on Absence (University of Nebraska Press American Lives Series) and All the Colors We Will See (a Barnes & Noble Discover Great New Writers selection).
-Her debut picture book, All the Places We Call Home, is based on one of her essays.
+Patrice Gopo is an award-winning writer who crafts stories steeped in themes of place, belonging, and home.
+Her essay collections include Autumn Song, recipient of the inaugural Pattis Family Foundation Creative Arts Book Award, and All the Colors We Will See, a Barnes & Noble Discover Great New Writers selection.
+Her picture books include All the Places We Call Home and Ripening Time, both inspired by several of her essays.
 When she’s not writing, Patrice hosts the podcast Picture Books Are for Grown-Ups Too! because she believes in the power of stories to help build connections between people.
 Patrice lives with her family in North Carolina, where she enjoys walks just after dawn and thinks a perfect day ends with ice cream.
 Please visit www.patricegopo.com to learn more.

 micro bio

-Patrice Gopo is an award-winning essayist and the author of Autumn Song: Essays on Absence, All the Colors We Will See, and All the Places We Call Home.
+Patrice Gopo is an award-winning essayist and the author of multiple books.
+Her most recent titles include the essay collection Autumn Song and the picture book Ripening Time.
 Patrice lives with her family in North Carolina, where she enjoys walks just after dawn and thinks a perfect day ends with ice cream.
 Please visit www.patricegopo.com to learn more.

 Little Patrice :)